dyarawilliams/100-days-of-code/r1-log.md

 ### R1D68
 Studying for loops in javascript ..
 Having trouble understanding how nested for loops work.
 I remember doing java and learning it in college but it's just not sticking right now.

+### R1D69
+Made it to 90% on Basic Javascript freeCodeCamp Javascript Algorithms & Data Structures.
+Taking it slow so i can absorb the important things.